Description Graphs, Matrix-Power Stabilizations and Graph Isomorphism in Polynomial Time: Graph from Graph

 We now consider a graph $\Theta$ as the result from $\Phi$ by substituting the labels on all basic vertices of $\Phi$ with $x_0$, and substituting the labels on all binding edges of $\Phi$ with $x\in\Var$ and $x\notin\Phi$.
 Formally, the graph $\Theta:=(\theta_{ij})$ is defined as follows, for all $i,j\in[n_1]$,

-In other words, the graph $\Theta$ is a bipartite graph with all binding edges labeled with $x$, and all binding vertices inherit the corresponding labels from $\hat{\Phi}$.
-(In the appendix, we pose an example as illustration on page \pageref{xphi}.)
+In other words, the graph $\Theta$ is a bipartite graph with all binding edges labeled with $x$, and all binding vertices inherit the corresponding labels from $\WL(\Phi)$.

 Lemma \ref{lem:basicl} claims that the labels on basic vertices in $\Phi$ are completely determined by all the labels on their binding vertices, and the labels on binding edges in $\Phi$ are completely determined by the labels on binding vertices too.
-That implies by Lemma \ref{lem:bv} that the graph $\hat{\Phi}$ are determined by labels on their binding vertices, and by Lemma \ref{lem:wl} that the graph $\WL(\Phi)$ is determined by labels on binding vertices too.
+That implies by Lemma \ref{lem:bv} that the graph $\WL(\Phi)$ are determined by labels on their binding vertices, and by Lemma \ref{lem:bv} that the graph $\WL(\Phi)$ is determined by labels on binding vertices too.
 By the construction of $\Theta$, we thus have the following conclusion.
+(A direct proof is sketched in appendix Section \ref{sec:proof1} and \ref{sec:proof}.)